 Our board of directors has adopted the Repare Therapeutics Inc. Code of Business Conduct and Ethics that applies to all officers, directors and employees.
 This includes our principal executive officer, principal financial officer and principal accounting officer or controller or persons performing similar functions.
 The nominating and corporate governance committee is responsible for overseeing the Code of Business Conduct and Ethics and must approve any waivers of the Code of Business Conduct and Ethics for our employees, executive officers and directors.
-The Code of Business Conduct and Ethics is available on our website at ir.reparerx.com.
+The Code of Business Conduct and Ethics for our employees, executive officers and directors.
+The Code of Business Conduct and Ethics is available on our website at ir.reparerx.com/corporate-governance/documents-and-charters.
 If we make any substantive amendments to the Code of Business Conduct and Ethics or grant any waiver from a provision of the Code of Business Conduct and Ethics to the principal executive officer, principal financial officer and principal accounting officer or controller or persons performing similar functions, we will promptly disclose the nature of the amendment or waiver on our website.

 In accordance with the QBCA, directors and officers must disclose the nature and value of any interest he or she has in a contract or transaction, whether made or proposed (including related negotiations), to which we are a party.
 Such "interest" means any financial stake in a contract or transaction that may reasonably be considered likely to influence decision-making.
-Such disclosure is also required for any contract of transaction to which we are a party and (i) an associate of the director or officer; (ii) a group of which the director or officer is a director or officer; or (iii) a group in which the director or officer or an associate of the director or officer has an interest, whether or not such contract or transaction requires approval by our board of directors.
-Subject to certain limited exceptions under the QBCA, no director may vote on, any resolution to approve, amend or terminate a contract or transaction which is subject to such disclosure requirement.
+Such disclosure is also required for any contract of transaction to which we are a party and (i) an associate of the director or officer; (ii) a group of which the director or officer is a director or officer; or (iii) a group in which the directors.
+Subject to certain limited exceptions under the QBCA, no director may vote on any resolution to approve, amend or terminate a contract or transaction which is subject to such disclosure requirement.